TauferLab/ANACIN-X/README.md

 ## Introduction

 Non-deterministic results often arise unexpectedly in High Performance Computing (HPC) applications.
 These make reproducible and correct results difficult to create.
 As such, there is a need to improve the ability of software developers and scientists to comprehend root sources of non-determinism in their applications.
+To this end, we present ANACIN-X.

+This repository contains a suite of tools for trace-based analysis of non-deterministic behavior in MPI applications.
+The core components of this tool suite are as follows.
+* A Framework for Characterizing Root Sources of Non-Determinism as Graph Similarity: This is broken down into the following stages
+  1. Execution Trace Collection
+  2. Event Graph Construction
+  3. Event Graph Kernel Analysis
+  4. Kernel Distance Visualization
+* Use Case Communication Patterns

+The best way to learn more details on how ANACIN-X works is to see either the [Software Overview](https://github.com/TauferLab/ANACIN-X/wiki/Software-Overview) page on the ANACIN-X wiki or review the [publications](#publications) listed at the bottom of this README.

-To this end, we present ANACIN-X.  This document is organized in the following order:
+This document is organized in the following order:
 * The first section describes the components of the software.
 * The second section describes instructions for installation of the software.  **Please read this section carefully as there are a variety of different steps involved.**
 * The third section lists the dependencies that the installation procedure will install on its own.  **We do not recommend installing all of the dependencies on your own.
 Instead, use instructions in the installation section to install the dependencies, starting with those on installing Spack and Conda.**